Bluey (TV series): Conception

 Bluey and her family are modelled after real-life blue and red Australian cattle dogs or heelers.

 In July 2017, the Australian Broadcasting Corporation (ABC) and the British Broadcasting Corporation (BBC) co-commissioned Bluey as an animated series for preschool children to be developed by Queensland production company Ludo Studio.
 The production received funding from Screen Australia and Screen Queensland, with the setting of the series drawing upon the unique semi-tropical Queensland climate.
 Joe Brumm is the show's creator.
-He conceived the idea for the show while working on Charlie and Lola with Mark Paterson (who would later create the character design for the pilot).
+He conceived the idea for the show while working on Charlie and Lola with Mark Paterson, who later created the character design for the pilot.

 The series was inspired by his experience in raising two daughters.
-Brumm wanted to portray the importance of children participating in imaginative play, creating the title character Bluey as a Cattle Dog to give the series an Australian voice.
+Brumm wanted to depict the importance of children participating in imaginative play, creating the title character Bluey as a cattle dog to give the series an Australian voice.
 Brumm had previously worked on children's programs in the United Kingdom as a freelance animator and decided to create Bluey as a replica of the program Peppa Pig for an Australian audience.
-He conceived the idea independently in 2016, and produced a one-minute pilot through his company Studio Joho, with a small team in their spare time.
+He also drew inspiration from the shows Peanuts and The Simpsons.
+He conceived the idea in 2016, and produced a one-minute pilot through his company Studio Joho, with a small team in their spare time.

 Brumm approached Ludo Studio to develop the series; co-founders Charlie Aspinwall and Daley Pearson pitched the pilot at conferences such as MIPCOM in France.
-Brumm stated that the first pilot contained some "dangerous" character behaviours which drew the attention of studio executives; this included Bandit pushing Bluey on a swing in an unsafe way.
-Pearson expressed that it was difficult to pitch the series as it was not high-concept; but rather "just a show about family and games".
+Brumm stated that the first pilot contained some "dangerous" character behaviours which drew the attention of studio executives; this included Bandit pushing Bluey on a swing while playing a game on his smartphone.
+Pearson expressed that it was difficult to pitch the series as it was not high-concept, but rather "just a show about family and games".
 Brumm had considered making Bluey an adult-rated version of Peppa Pig featuring the challenges of breastfeeding, but decided to return to the original concept of a children's show after learning about The Letdown (2017–2019).

 The studio developed a five-minute animation sample that was pitched at the Asian Animation Summit in Brisbane in 2016, and was thereby noticed by ABC and BBC executives.
 Michael Carrington of the ABC viewed the presentation and secured $20,000 of funding for the studio to produce a refined, seven-minute pilot.
-The new pilot was presented at the Asian Animation Summit in late 2017, which would be reworked as "The Weekend" (Series 1 Episode 6).
-The two networks officially ordered 52 seven-minute episodes of Bluey, with the BBC investing 30 percent of the funding and acquiring the global rights for distribution and merchandising.
-The series was largely produced in Australia by a local team, many of whom were first-time animators from Brisbane, while animator Mark Patterson worked remotely from Auckland, New Zealand.
+The new pilot was presented at the Asian Animation Summit in late 2017 and later reworked as "The Weekend" (Series 1 Episode 6).
+The two networks ordered 52 seven-minute episodes of Bluey, with the BBC investing 30 percent of the funding and acquiring the global rights for distribution and merchandising.
+The series was largely produced in Australia by a local team, many of whom were first-time animators from Brisbane, while animator Mark Paterson worked remotely from Auckland, New Zealand.
 The program was announced to premiere in Australia on ABC Kids, followed by CBeebies.